 COVINGTON, Ky. - What does it take for a family business to survive and thrive for 25 years or more?
 Our weekly feature shares the secrets to success of local businesses with staying power.

-Third generation co-owners Alan Smith and Michael Smith share responsibility for daily operations and work at the business.
+Third generation co-owners Alan Smith and Michael Smith (pictured below) share responsibility for daily operations and work at the business.
 They live in Kenton County.

 1. Who are your customers?

 Our customers are just everyday people.
 Actually, a lot of our customer base comes out of Cincinnati.
 We also do work for dealers who don’t have a repair facility, so we have a lot of commercial accounts.

 2. What’s the great thing about doing business in Covington?